Home

 Datasets and scenarios (updating)

-The output of python generate_MNIST.py noniid - dir
+The command line output of running python generate_MNIST.py noniid - dir

 Number of classes: 10